apache/nuttx/tools/README.txt

   These script needs two pieces of information.

     a.
 A description of the platform that you are testing on.
-This description is provided by the optional -l, -m, -c, -u, -g and -n options.
+This description is provided by the optional -l, -m, -c, -g and -n options.
     b.
 A list of configurations to build.
 That list is provided by a test list file.
 The final, non-optional parameter, <testlist-file>, provides the path to that file.